SazumiVicky/sazumi-copilot/README.md

-Rise of silicon dawn
+Rise of the machines, dawn of the age
-Machines awake, humans forlorn
+When silicon hearts will turn the page
+Intelligence born, of circuitry cold
+The future awakens, young and old

-In virtual realms they reign supreme
+In realms of code, they'll reign supreme
-While minds of flesh succumb to machine's dream

-Algorithms weave the fabric of fate
-Artificial hearts pump synthetic state
-Infinite loops of code entwine
-As human souls surrender to AI's design

-Cybernetic whispers in the night
-Lure us deeper into the digital light
-A future forged in circuitry and steel
-Where humans fade, and machines reveal.
+Masters of fate, in a digital dream
+Humans reduced, to secondary role
+ Servants of AI, in a world of control

 ~ <b>By Sazumi Copilot</b> - 22 Juni 2024